Youth Volunteer Program

 How do I apply to become a Youth Volunteer?

 The Youth Volunteer Program is not currently accepting applications.
-The application period for October will begin on Friday, October 3 at 3:00 pm and will end Wednesday, October 8 at 3:00 pm.
+The application period for January will begin on Tuesday, January 6 at 11:00 am and will end Friday, January 9 at 3:00 pm.
 Please check back then to learn about open shifts and apply to become a volunteer.
 The application link below will be activated during that time.
 Applicants submitting an application during this application period will be selected by lottery, and if accepted, must be able to attend the Sunday, Feb 1, orientation.
 Please be sure you can attend orientation that day before applying.
 Selected applicants will begin volunteering after orientation on their start date in their assigned shift.

 To become a Youth Volunteer, follow the steps below.

 - Step 1: Review the requirements above carefully.

 - Step 3: Your application will be reviewed by the Youth Volunteer Coordinators.
 If your application is accepted (it is thoughtful, complete and you are applying for an open volunteer shift as shown in "When Can I Volunteer"), your name will be entered into a randomized lottery drawing for the shifts in which you apply.
 You will be notified by email one week after the close of the application period if you have been selected to be a Youth Volunteer and will receive an invitation to attend orientation with instructions.
 If you are not selected, you will be notified by email as well.
 If you are not selected and are still interested in volunteering at OHS, you will be required to reapply during the next application period.
 We do not keep applications on file or have a waiting list.

 - Step 4: Attend the three-hour Youth Volunteer Orientation to learn about OHS, the program, and animal handling.
 Parents are encouraged to attend, but not required.
 You must attend the orientation directly following the application period (see above section in orange for orientation date).
 If you cannot, you will be asked to reapply during the next application period.